-Nestled in the plains of South-Central Nebraska, BD Holdrege manufactures products that help 371 million diabetics worldwide.
-BD selected EAD as the general contractor to replace the roof on the 37-year-old addition of the plant, which produces diabetic syringes and alcohol swabs.
-The 350,000-square-foot facility manufactures 2 billion syringes per year, which totals about two-thirds of the world’s plastic diabetes syringe supply.
+Nestled in the plains of South-Central Nebraska, this client, manufactures products that help hundreds of million of diabetics worldwide.
+EAD was selected as the general contractor to replace the roof on the facility, which produces diabetic syringes and alcohol swabs.
+The facility manufactures about two-thirds of the world’s plastic diabetes syringe supply.

-EAD removed dated air-handling units and installed new ones that ranged from 10,000 CFM to 20,000 CFM on structural platforms outside of the building footprint to reduce roof loads to the 37-year old structure below.
-We then removed the 32,000-square-foot roof and replaced it with a new EPDM roof system.
-EAD also installed a new DI Water system and humidifiers to allow BD’s manufacturing equipment to operate more efficiently.
+EAD removed outdated air-handling units and installed new units on structural platforms outside of the building footprint to reduce roof loads to the 37-year old structure below.
+About 32,000 square feet of the aging roof was removed and replaced with a new EPDM roofing system.
+EAD also installed a new deionized water system and humidifiers to enable equipment to operate more efficiently.

 EAD provided over $112,000 of value engineering suggestions by identifying portions of the third-party design that could be modified or eliminated.
 We also identified structural design deficiencies relating to existing underground utilities and worked with the building designer to address those deficiencies.
 The time to perform this work pushed the project schedule, but our advocacy for the client’s best interests saved more than $270,000 in structural steel fabrication.